 Avillez’s residence is on the cobbled streets of Lisbon’s Chiado, near Belcanto.
 It appears at the birthplace of Fernando Pessoa, a nineteenth-century poet, truth-seeker, and prolific novelist.
 “At 18, I was given a volume of Pessoa’s poetry”, he says, “and his way of looking at matters, his perception that nothing is the way it appears, appealed fantastically to me.”

 That sleight of hand echoes in his dishes like his model of cozido à Portuguesa (meat, vegetable, and sausage stew) – an instance of ways he balances lifestyle and modernity.
-He is proud that it captures the precise flavor of an old favored in a cutting-edge interpretation.
-“If you shut your eyes,” he says, “you will think that earlier than you is that traditional dish; if you taste it, rich with the smokiness from grilling the cabbage at the Josper grill, you will experience that it’s far that conventional dish.
+He is proud that it captures the precise flavor of an old favorite in a cutting-edge interpretation.
+“If you shut your eyes,” he says, “you will think that earlier than you is that traditional dish; if you taste it, rich with the smokiness from grilling the cabbage at the Josper grill, you will experience that it’s far from that conventional dish.
 But open your eyes, and it is not what it seems.”
 Instead, its presentation is neat and cutting-edge, a re-association of the identical ingredients for the 21st century.